JunbeomL22/biscuit-converter/README.md

 | -123456789012345678      | 3.5 ns  | 11.0 ns| 9.1 ns |
 | -1234567890123456789     | 3.9 ns  | 11.5 ns| 10.0 ns|

-## Features
-- The return type is `Option`
-- When MAX+1 is given:
-  - For unsigned integer types, it returns None
-  - For signed integer types, if it's within the bounds of the unsigned type (e.g., u64 bound for i64 case), it returns its two's complement
-- None cases: empty string, "-" in signed integer, numeric over the bound of unsigned

 ## Usage
 Add this to your `Cargo.toml`:
 ```toml